Fly Fishing For Women with Marla Meridith

 We live along the San Miguel River, home to top notch fly fishing.
 We are also near the Gunnison, which is a world famous hatch.
 A few other places I’ve traveled to fish are the Rio Grande River in Creede, Colorado and Belt Creek, Montana.
 Each experience has taught me, yet made me realize how much there is to learn.

 I’m working on basic casting and the extraordinary thrill of the a fish on the line is like none other.
+I’m grateful to live among nature and to be able to pursue this passi line is like none other.
 I’m grateful to live among nature and to be able to pursue this passion with gusto.
 I am not sure I’ll ever tie my own flies, but I will gladly suit up in waders, tie on the tippet and case with a big smile.

 Now although this fishing is a preservation type pastime (catch & release), I figured you should have a delicious recipe to count on when the catch is a keeper.
 My Panko and Bacon Crusted Trout that follows was prepared with Rainbows, but would be fabulous with Brown, Brook, Cutthroat and other types of fish you might favor.